What comes to your mind when you think of famous brands like Puma, Mcdonald's, Apple, and Starbucks?

 What if you swap out one color for a slightly more saturated version or a different hue altogether?
 What if you move that logotype up just a couple of pixels?
 What if it is curved to follow the design or straight across to contrast against it?

 There are so many options when you customize your logo.
 You can easily explore slightly different versions when you create a logo in Photoshop.

 You can even use free online logo generators or online logo makers to design free logos in minutes.
-With lots of AI tools, and free logo creator or logo maker tools available online, you can design a logo on your own as well.
+With lots of AI tools, and free logo creator like DesignEvo or logo maker tools available online, you can design a logo on your own as well.